- By James Stevenson -

 The major skills in goal monitoring are to do with setting a goal that can be measured allowing for accurate tracking.
 It's also important to know when to make goal adjustments and when to leave it alone.

 Choosing a goal that can be measured will cause you to take action that you wouldn't have taken if you didn't set the goal.
 This is because it gives you accurate feedback.
 You know for sure if your way off or on target.
 When you've given some thought to how you'll check on progress you'll feel the motivation created by the goal.

 Playing around with your way of measuring and getting it just right can be difficult.
-It's usually only after you begin taking action towards a goal that you realise if the measurement method could be improved.

 If you practise these goal monitoring tips you'll be a step closer to becoming an excellent goal setter, finding the sweet spot to creating your own motivation in any situation.